-Martin Methodist College offers an educational opportunity to men and women who have exhibited a reasonable degree of academic ability as evidenced by their high school grades and their scores on the ACT or SAT exams.
-Martin Methodist College is an equal opportunity educational institution and does not discriminate in its admission policy on the basis of race, color, sex, creed, national origin, or handicap.
-The Office of Admissions and Enrollment Management is responsible for administering admission policies.
+Martin Methodist College seeks to recruit and enroll qualified first-year and transfer students who exhibit a high degree of academic ability and demonstrate a serious commitment to the pursuit of a quality education founded upon a rich and acknowledged liberal arts tradition.
+Students are admitted to Martin Methodist College without discrimination on the basis of race, color, creed, national origin, disability or religion.
+The Office of Admissions and Enrollment Management is responsible for administering admissions policies.

-Prospective students are encouraged to visit the campus and meet with an admissions counselor.
-Campus visits and interviews may be scheduled Monday through Friday 8:00 a.m. to 5:00 p.m. and on Saturday from 9:00 a.m. to 12:00 noon.
-To arrange an appointment, call the admissions office at 1-800-467-1273 or 931-363-9868.
-You may e-mail the office at admit@martinmethodist.edu or visit the college web site at www.martinmethodist.edu.
+The Office of Admissions strongly encourages all prospective students interested in enrolling at Martin Methodist College to visit the campus at one of four scheduled Preview Days or to arrange a private visit with an admissions' counselor.
+Private visits may be scheduled Monday through Friday from 8:00 a.m. to 5:00 p.m. and on Saturday from 9:00 a.m. to 12:00 noon. to reserve your place at the next Preview Day or make an appointment, call the Admissions Office at 1-800-467-1273 or 931-363-9868.
+You may also schedule your visits by emailing the Office of Admissions at admit@martinmethodist.edu or by visiting the college website at www.martinmethodist.edu.